 A place in the sun

-The chances are you will be heading off to somewhere hot, so don’t forget sun protection both sun cream and after-sun.
+Chances are you’ll be heading off somewhere hot, so don’t forget sun protection and after-sun.
 Children in particular must wear high-factor cream in hot conditions – you can get factors of 50+ in most high-street pharmacies.

 It is not only the sun that can be problematic in hot climates, but also insects.
 Bites can not only be sore, but insects, particularly mosquitoes, can carry deadly diseases.
 Bring insect repellent and a mosquito net to sleep under at night.
 Burning incense coils can also deter mosquitoes if you’re eating outside in the evenings.